On the intersection form of fillings: Introduction

-The idea of the proof is as follows: take two closed cycles $A,B$ in $H_n(W;\Z)$, under the transversality assumption, the intersection number $A\cdot B = \# (A\pitchfork B)$, where the later is a finite set of oriented points.
-By \cite{filling}, we have $SH^*(W;\Z)=0$ for any topologically simple exact filling (i.e.\ $c^{\Q}_1(W)=0$ and $H_1(Y;\Q) \to H_1(W;\Q)$ is injective).
+The idea of the proof is as follows: take two cycles $A,B$ in $H_n(W;\Z)$, under the transversality assumption, the intersection number $A\cdot B = \# (A\pitchfork B)$, where the latter is a finite set of oriented points.
+By \cite{filling}, we have $SH^*(W;\Z)=0$ for any topologically simple (i.e.\ $c^{\Q}_1(W)=0$ and $H_1(Y;\Q) \to H_1(W;\Q)$ is injective, the comparison with topologically simple fillings used in \cite{MR4182808,filling} is in \S \ref{s3}.) exact filling.
 Geometrically, it means that there is one curve counted algebraically passing through a fixed point.
-If we choose the point constraint to be $A\pitchfork B$, this allows us to view $A\cdot B$ as the counting of one boundary component of a $1$-dimensional moduli space.
+If we choose the point constraint to be $A\pitchfork B$, which might consist of several points, this allows us to view $A\cdot B$ as the counting of one boundary component of a $1$-dimensional moduli space with one positive puncture asymptotic to a non-constant Hamiltonian orbit and two negative punctures asymptotic to points on $A$ and $B$ as removable singularities.
 Then we can establish the independence result by looking at the other boundaries and applying neck-stretching.
 It is important that $Y$ is flexibly fillable rather than just being asymptotically dynamically convex (ADC) \cite[Definition 3.6]{lazarev2016contact}, as we need to use the special Reeb dynamics on the boundary of a flexibly fillable contact manifold constructed by Lazarev \cite{lazarev2016contact}.
-On the other hand, a more systematic approach is independently developed by Eliashberg, Ganatra and Lazarev \cite{EGL} using the secondary coproduct defined by Ekholm and Oancea \cite{ekholm2017symplectic}.
+On the other hand, a more systematic approach is independently developed by Eliashberg, Ganatra, and Lazarev \cite{EGL} using the secondary coproduct defined by Ekholm and Oancea \cite{ekholm2017symplectic}, their argument is also sketched in \cite[Theorem 4.1]{quotient}.
 In particular, their results apply to general ADC contact manifolds.
-Our approach is ad hoc in the sense that we present the intersection number as counting of holomorphic curves contained in the cylindrical end of the filling.
-It is the combination of such curves carries the information, while some moduli spaces appear in the process do not bear meanings as structural maps in symplectic cohomology or symplectic field theory.
-We discuss some conjectural relations between two approaches at the end of \S \ref{s3}.
+Our approach is ad hoc in the sense that we present the intersection number as a counting of holomorphic curves contained in the cylindrical end of the filling.
+It is the combination of such curves that carries the information, while some moduli spaces that appear in the process do not bear meanings as structural maps in symplectic cohomology or symplectic field theory.
+We discuss some conjectural relations between the two approaches at the end of \S \ref{s3}.